killy971/codecov-haskell/README.md

 ## Expression level coverage

-Even though hpc supports expression level covereage, this version of codecov-haskell does not support it yet, but this feature will be implemented soon.
+Even though hpc supports expression level coverage, this version of codecov-haskell does not support it yet, but this feature will be implemented soon.
 Meanwhile, the hpc coverage information is converted into a line based report, in which a line can be: fully covered (green), partially covered (yellow) and not covered (red).

 # Contributing